himmat-bhanushali/falkonry-python-client/README.md

-eventbuffer.set_time_identifier('time')                     #set property to identify time in the data eventbuffer.set_time_format('iso_8601')                     #set format of the time in the data eventbuffer.set_signals_tag_field('tag')                    #property that identifies signal tag in the data eventbuffer.set_signals_delimiter('_')                      #delimiter used to concat thing id and signal name to create signal tag eventbuffer.set_signals_location('prefix')                  #part of the tag that identifies the signal name eventbuffer.set_value_column('value')                       #property that identifies value of the signal in the data
+eventbuffer.set_time_identifier('time')                     #set property to identify time in the data eventbuffer.set_time_format('iso_8601')                     #set format of the time in the data eventbuffer.set_signals_tag_field('tag')                    #property that identifies signal tag in the data eventbuffer.set_value_column('value')                       #property that identifies value of the signal in the data

 #create Eventbuffer